 Another thing you can do is go to a lagoon during high tide.
 If possible, find a comfortable spot right next to the inlet.
 Next, shine the light into the water.
 You see many little sharks and fish that are swimming in and out of the lagoon.

 The photo that I have provided above was taken inside of the Shark Encounter at SeaWorld.
-As you can see, the eye of this sand tiger shark (Carcharias taurus) reflected the light from the camera flash.
+As you can see, this sand tiger shark’s (Carcharias taurus) eyes, reflecting the light from the camera flash.

 Shark Tips Before You Enter the Water Next Time